Particular/docs.particular.net/transports/msmq/viewing-message-content-in-msmq.md

 ![Server Explorer](server-explorer.png "Server Explorer")

-If there is a message in one of the queues, select it and view the properties of the message in the property panel in Visual Studio (usually on the bottom right):
+If there is a message in one of the queues, select it and view the properties of the message in the property panel (press <kbd>F4</kbd> to open) in Visual Studio:

 ![Visual Studio properties](visual-studio-properties.png "Visual Studio properties")

-The most interesting property is the BodyStream as it shows the contents of the message:
+The BodyStream property shows the contents of the message:

 ![Message contents](body-stream.png "Message contents")